 Only review database administrators can perform document deletions.

-Document deletion might be necessary due to a court order or a legal agreement, such as in a clawback.
+Specific document deletion might be necessary due to a court order or a legal agreement, such as in a clawback.
 No matter the reason, document deletion is performed like any other mass action, with documents selected via a search or by using the checkboxes in the document list.

 The main difference between this action and other mass actions is that once you've clicked Delete documents, you will see two warning screens.
 The first warning screen will give you the option to vault the documents instead of deleting them.
 You can learn more about vault by clicking Learn more about Vault.